oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/2-console/2-console.md

 ## Task 2: Create a compartment
-Create a compartment for the object storage bucket you will use in this workshop.
+You will create a compartment for the object storage bucket you will use in this workshop.

 You can use an existing compartment to run the lab but we recommend you create a new one in case you want to delete the components later